7 Video Tips and Tricks to Get Your Website Noticed

 Smitten with curiosity, you click on the link, and the next thing you know, it’s 1:30 and you’re already behind on your schedule.
 Don’t feel bad, though; we’ve all been there.
 If the sheer irresistibility of videos were its only criterion, Youtube could have gone with the tagline “No one can watch just one.”
 Certainly, the statistics point in that direction …

-- One-third of online activity is spent watching videos, according to the Wordstream blog. > - By 2020, video will make up 80 percent of all consumer internet traffic, according to the Cisco Visual Networking > Index. > - 59 percent of executives said they’d rather watch a video than read text according to the Wordstream blog.
+- One-third of online activity is spent watching videos, according to the Wordstream blog.

+- By 2023, it is estimated that video content will make up 80 percent of all consumer internet traffic, according to the Cisco Visual Networking Index.

+- 59 percent of executives said they’d rather watch a video than read text according to the Wordstream blog.

 - Viewers retain 95 percent of a message when they watch a video, as compared to 10 percent when they’re reading it in text, Wirebuzz wrote.

 Facebook videos receive 135 percent more organic reach than a photo, according to the Buffer blog.

 Now, the irony that you’re reading about how effective video is isn’t lost on me.
 For, clearly, video works, and for a good reason too.
 As humans (and pre-humans), we have been visual creatures for who knows how many millions of years; and we’re attuned to visuals far more than than text, which we only became acquainted with some 10,000 years ago.

 Yet, today, in the 21st century, video’s irrestistability isn’t all you have to put into it to make your business soar.
 Here are some video hacks that will take your website to new heights:

 Use videos on your landing pages.